 - Frequently Asked Questions

-Payment processing for nonprofits aka nonprofit donation solutions refers to the system that facilitates online payments between a nonprofit organization and a donor.
-A nonprofit payment processor handles everything from accepting donations to buying merchandise, paying membership fees, or purchasing tickets for events.
+Payment processing for nonprofits, aka nonprofit donation solutions, refers to the system that facilitates online payments between a nonprofit organization and a donor.
+A nonprofit payment processor handles everything from accepting donations to buying merchandise, paying membership fees, or purchasing event tickets.

 → Important Nonprofit Payment Processing Terms